Aerostar R40S Festival

 The Aerostar R40S Festival is a Romanian made ultralight and light-sport aircraft, designed and produced by Aerostar of Bacău.
 The aircraft is supplied as a complete ready-to-fly-aircraft.

 Design and development

 The aircraft was designed to comply with the Fédération Aéronautique Internationale microlight, and US light-sport aircraft rules.
 It features a cantilever low-wing, a two-seats-in-side-by-side configuration enclosed cockpit, fixed tricycle landing gear and a single engine in tractor configuration.

-The aircraft is made from aluminum sheet.
+The aircraft is made from aluminium sheet.
 Its 9.17 m span wing employs manually operated flaps.
 The standard engine is the 100 hp Rotax 912ULS four-stroke powerplant, driving a three-bladed Woodcomp propeller.